proxer/ProxerLibJava/README.md

 ### Rate limiting

 The api has rate limiting in place with individual limits for each api class.
-If more requests than the limit are performed, a `ProxerException` (with the `ServerErrorType.CAPTCHA`) is thrown and the user has to solve a captcha.
+If more requests than the limit are performed, a `ProxerException` (with the `ServerErrorType.IP_BLOCKED`) is thrown and the user has to solve a captcha.
 The link to the captcha page can be obtained with
 `ProxerUrls.captchaWeb()`.

 ##### Rate limit protection